AztecProtocol/aztec-packages/docs/docs/tutorials/contract_tutorials/token_contract.md

 - `compute_secret_hash` that will help with the shielding and unshielding, allowing someone to claim a token from private to public
 - Types for storing note types

-For more detail on execution contexts, see [Contract Communication](../../aztec/concepts/smart_contracts/communication/index.md).

 ### Types files

 We are also importing types from a `types.nr` file, which imports types from the `types` folder.
 You can view them [here](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/noir-contracts/contracts/token_contract/src).